vcl/vcl/modules/grid/README.md

 A grid is usually used in the content area of the page but it can be used in any other container.
-A container with the class `vclGridRow` opens it and is filled with column spans like `vclGridSpan-3` (three grid units) or alternatively percentage based ones like `vclGridSpan-25p` (a quarter).
+A container with the class `grid-row` opens it and is filled with column spans like `grid-span-3` (three grid units) or alternatively percentage based ones like `grid-span-25p` (a quarter).
 See the example for the whole variety.

 Nesting is only supported through percentage based spans as shown